k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>instance_table_count</td>
-<td>Holds the records added to each LU table in each LU and LUI.
-The table is populated by a Fabric sync and is used to generate the TDM Statistics details in the execution report.</td>
+<td>Holds the number of records that were added to each LU table in each LU and LUI.
+The value in this table increases each Fabric sync and is used to generate the TDM Statistics details in the execution report.</td>
 <td>Task Execution</td>
 </tr>
 <tr>